-Together, the United Nations Development Programme (UNDP), via its Insurance and Risk Finance Facility (IRFF), and the Bill & Melinda Gates Foundation will enable small-scale farmers to adapt and become more resilient to climate change by building their financial resilience through risk transfer and insurance.
-Spanning five years, the investment starts in five countries in Africa and Asia to foster publicprivate partnerships that scale up agricultural insurance, coupled with a global component that will mobilize additional resources for small-scale farmers' resilience, supported by research, evidence and advocacy.
-The initiative will enable inclusive agricultural transformation through the expansion of agricultural insurance by improving country capacity and integrating climate insurance into public policies, increasing risk coverage and strengthening the global interaction of stakeholders supporting smallscale farmers' resilience.
+Together, the United Nations Development Programme (UNDP), via its Insurance & Risk Finance Facility (IRFF), and the Bill & Melinda Gates Foundation will enable small-scale farmers to adapt and become more resilient to climate change by building their financial resilience through risk transfer and insurance.
+Spanning five years, the investment starts in five countries -India, Bangladesh, Ethiopia Uganda and Tanzania - to foster public- private partnerships that scale up agricultural insurance, coupled with a global component that will mobilize additional resources for small-scale farmers' resilience, supported by research, evidence and advocacy.
+The initiative will enable inclusive agricultural transformation through the expansion of agricultural insurance by improving country capacity and integrating climate insurance into public policies, increasing risk coverage and strengthening the global interaction of stakeholders supporting small- scale farmers' resilience.

-The new partnership between UNDP and the Bill & Melinda Gates Foundation represents a further stride forward in building the long-term resilience of small-scale farmers and supports the climate adaptation strategy of the Foundation's Agriculture Development/Digital Farmers Services, towards advancing and scaling innovations that enable small-scale producers' to adapt and become more resilient to climate change.
+The new partnership between UNDP and the Bill & Melinda Gates Foundation represents a further stride forward in building the long- term resilience of small-scale farmers and supports the climate adaptation strategy of the Foundation's Agriculture Development/Digital Farmers Services, towards advancing and scaling innovations that enable small-scale producers' to adapt and become more resilient to climate change.